nickesc/client-enhanced/README.md

 > [!NOTE]
 > Some settings changed by the user may be overwritten during modpack updates -- make backups of your `options.txt` file and `config/` folder if you want to make sure your settings stay the same as they were before the update.
 >
-> Keep in mind that updated settings are supposed to make the experience better and more enjoyable, especially if new mods are added to the pack.
+> Keep in mind that updated settings are supposed to make the experience better and more enjoyable, especially if new mods are added to the pack.-->

 ## Default Keybindings